 If you believe your case was denied in error, contactThe Estate & Asset Protection Law Firm for a consultation.

 We will review your documents to determine if your case was erroneously denied.
 If so, we can represent you in the fair hearing.

 When a Medicaid applicant’s gross income exceeds the monthly Medicaid income cap, it is necessary to establish a Medicaid Qualified Income Trust, also called a Miller Trust.

 The Miller Trust is an “income only” trust whereby all monthly income that exceeds the CAP per month will be placed into the trust and then paid to permissible expenditures, including to the nursing facility.

-If your loved one falls into this category, call The Elder & Disability Law Firm of Victoria L. Collier, PC immediately to establish the Miller Trust.
+If your loved one falls into this category, call The Estate & Asset Protection Law Firm immediately to establish the Miller Trust.
 Medicaid will not be approved until the trust is set up.